bfigge1/website-1/content/publication/figge_jmp/index.md

 publication: ""
 publication_short: ""

-abstract: The “pro-life” movement has sought to end the practice of abortion in the United States for the past 50 years.
-Crisis Pregnancy Centers (CPCs) are an integral part of this effort, and provide counseling services from an anti-abortion perspective.
-I study the location choice of CPCs and the impact of CPCs on fertility outcomes.
-CPCs lower the local abortion rate by 9.6 percent, with larger effects among teenagers and young women.
+abstract: For the past 50 years, the “pro-life” movement has sought to end the practice of abortion in the United States.
+Crisis pregnancy centers (CPCs) are an integral part of this effort and provide counseling services from an anti-abortion perspective.
+I study the location choice of CPCs and their impact on fertility outcomes.
+CPCs lower the local abortion rate by 10.0 percent, with larger effects observed among teenagers and young women.
 I also show that the presence of CPCs leads to an increase in birth rates.

 # Summary.
 An optional shortened abstract.